Solving equations using interval bisection

-The process of interval bisections proceeds as follows:
+The process of interval bisection proceeds as follows:

-Steps 2 to 4 are repeated.
+Steps 2 to 4 are repeated until a sufficiently accurate result is obtained, as described in the solving equations article.
 On each pass, the interval width is halved, so the approximation becomes more accurate.
 When the result is accurate enough, the process ends.

 To gain an intuitive understanding of the process, we will go through a couple of iterations and show the results on a graph.
 This is for illustration only, you don't need to draw an accurate graph to use this method.

 The first iteration starts with an interval $[1, 2]$.
 Here is the graph where we have zoomed in to the region of interest. a shows the line $x = 1$ and b shows the line $x = 2$: